 North of the planning area is predominantly residential and some commercial uses.
 East of the planning area is commercial and residential uses.
 South of the planning area is residential and west of the planning area is the University of Kansas main campus.
 While the areas described are outside of the planning area boundaries, they influence the land use development patterns within the Oread Neighborhood area.

 The planning area contains mostly small ownership parcel sizes as part of the Original Town Plat.
-The planning area boundaries and parcel composition are illustrated in Map 1-2.
+The planning area parcel composition is illustrated in Map 1-2.

 1.3 Background and History